Helvécia Futsal Club

-London Helvecia Futsal Club is a futsal club based in London, England (United Kingdom).
+London Helvecia is a futsal club based in London, England (United Kingdom).
 Founded in 2007, they compete in the FA National Futsal Series, the top division of English Futsal.

-Helvecia are the most successful Futsal club in England, having won 8 league titles, 6 FA cups and have represented England in the UEFA Futsal cup / Champions League more times than any other English club.
+Helvecia are the most successful Futsal club in England, having won 9 league titles, 6 FA cups and have represented England in the UEFA Futsal cup / Champions League more times than any other English club.

 Helvecia won their first major honour in 2008, complete a league and FA Futsal cup double.
 During the 2008/09 season Helvecia qualified for the then UEFA Futsal Cup (now Champions League) for their first time.
 Though Helvecia have yet to proceed past the preliminary rounds they have represented England 9 times in the competition.

 Helvecia home kit colours are blue and white.
-The club's crest changed during the 2019/20 season so that it better represented the origins of the club.
-The club's local rivals are Loughborough and Manchester.
+The club's local rivals are Bloomsbury Football.